Finding time to relax

 Respite care can be provided through:

-- Residential or nursing care – where the person you are looking after goes for a short stay in a residential or nursing home.
+- residential or nursing care – where the person you are looking after has a short stay in a residential or nursing home

-- Day-sitting service – allows you a break to go shopping, meet up with friends or have time for yourself.
+- a day-sitting service – allows you a break to go shopping, meet up with friends or have time for yourself

-- Night-sitting service – where someone will come into your home to allow you to have a proper night’s sleep.
+- a night-sitting service – where someone will come into your home to allow you to have a proper night’s sleep

-- Direct payments – cash payments from the local council.
-A person in ill health or with a disability can be paid a direct payment following a needs assessment so that they can arrange and pay for their own care and support services instead of receiving them directly from the local council.
+department.
+A person with a disability or ill health can be paid a direct payment following an assessment so that they can arrange and pay for their own care and support services.
 They can therefore receive a direct payment to pay for the alternative care they will need while their carer takes a break.
 You can find out more about direct payments here.

 Paying for respite care

-The local council of the person you are looking after may charge them for any respite care services provided.
-They may also charge you for any carer’s services they provide to you.
-If they do charge, they must follow guidelines about how income and capital is taken into account – you should be told about this when the assessments are carried out.
-You can find out more about charging for community care here.
+If they do charge, they must follow guidelines about how income/ capital is taken into account – you should be told about this when the assessments are carried out.

 Short-term residential care or a holiday for the person you are looking after